Wildfire southwest of Boulder forces 1,200 evacuations

 BOULDER, Colo.
-(AP) — About 1,200 Colorado residents have been ordered to evacuate due to a fast-moving wildfire near the site of a destructive 2021 blaze, Boulder police said Saturday.
+(AP) — More than 1,200 Colorado residents have been ordered to evacuate due to a fast-moving wildfire near the site of a destructive 2021 blaze, Boulder police said Saturday.

 Protected wildland is burning near the Table Mesa neighborhood and the National Center for Atmospheric Research, police said on Twitter.
 Authorities are calling it the NCAR fire.